gomtl/hot-potato-challenge/README.md

 Kubernetes configuration
 ------------------------

-Download the `kubeconfig` file from the organizer.
+Download the `kube-potatoe` file from the organizer.
 Place it somewhere safe.
 Run:

-    export KUBECONFIG=path/to/kubeconfig
+    export KUBECONFIG=path/to/kube-potatoe

 You're all set.